Rydale History, Family Crest & Coats of Arms

 Early History of the Rydale family

 This web page shows only a small excerpt of our Rydale research.
-Another 224 words (16 lines of text) covering the years 1030, 1106, 1124, 1577, 1582, 1590, 1595, 1601, 1604, 1616, 1663, 1632, 1669, 1700, 1664, 1747 and are included under the topic Early Rydale History in all our PDF Extended History products and printed products wherever possible.
+Another 224 words (16 lines of text) covering the years 1030, 1106, 1124, 1577, 1582, 1590, 1595, 1601, 1604, 1616, 1663, 1632, 1669, 1700, 1664, 1747, 1652 and are included under the topic Early Rydale History in all our PDF Extended History products and printed products wherever possible.

 Rydale Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Rydale has been recorded under many different variations, including Riddell, Riddle, Riddall, Riddells, Ridel and others.

 Early Notables of the Rydale family (pre 1700)

 Another 28 words (2 lines of text) are included under the topic Early Rydale Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Rydale family to Ireland

 Some of the Rydale family moved to Ireland, but this topic is not covered in this excerpt.

-Another 132 words (9 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 69 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Rydale family